Ionized jewelry

-Ionized bracelets, or ionic bracelets, are a type of metal bracelet jewelry purported to affect the chi of the wearer.
+An Ionized bracelet, or ionic bracelet, is a type of metal bracelet jewelry purported to affect the chi of the wearer.
 No claims of effectiveness made by manufacturers have ever been substantiated by independent sources, and the US Federal Trade Commission (FTC) has found the bracelets are "part of a scheme devised to defraud".

 Q-Ray, Balance, Bio-Ray, iRenew, Rayma, and Rico's Bio-Energy brand bracelets are considered to be of the "ionized" family.
 Other alternative health bracelets, such as magnetic or copper therapy bracelets, are considered a different type of product.

 History

 In October 1973, corporate websites claim, Manuel L. Polo began investigating the effects of different metals on humans, believing that some metals offered a benefit when worn.
 This led directly to his creation of the Bio-Ray (Biomagnetic Regulator), the first ionized bracelet.

 In 1994, Andrew Park bought a Bio-Ray bracelet while visiting Barcelona, Spain.
 Believing that it had reduced his lower back pain, he was inspired to found QT Inc., which began manufacturing and selling Q-Ray bracelets in the United States by 1996.